 A memorial service will be held at 11:00 am Saturday, September 28, 2019 at the Vermilion E&R Church, 752 Grand St, Vermilion, OH 44089, with Pastor Nick Caichitori officiating.
 Visitation is one hour prior to service time at the church.
 His remains will be laid to rest at a later date in Mansfield Memorial Park, Ontario, OH.
 The Fischer Funeral Home in Warsaw in handling arrangements. www.fischerfuneralhome.com

 In lieu of flowers, memorial donations may be made to the Vermilion E&R Church; or to Community Hospice, 716 Commercial Ave SW, New Philadelphia, OH 44663.

-To send flowers to Rev. William A. Seith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. William A. Seith, please visit our floral store.